slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 ## Set up your working environment

 1. Connect to the IFB-core server.
 Look at the [tutorial](../IFBserver.md) to see how to proceed.
-You can also look at the [Useful commands to work on the IFB-core Cluster](IFBcommands.md) page.
+You can also look at the [useful commands to work on the IFB-core Cluster](../IFBcommands.md) page.

 2. Go to your home directory